kleis-technology/cloud-assess/README.md

 The source repository is available [here](https://github.com/kleis-technology/lcaac).

-The folder `trusted_library` comprises three folders.
+The folder `trusted_library` is organized as follows.
-* `service` : this folder contains the definitions of the PCR models, e.g., 1 hour of a virtual machine.
+* `01-hardware` : this folder contains the PCR models for the functional units 1 to 4.
-* `infra` : this folder contains intermediate models, e.g., pools of RAM or storage that aggregates the capabilities of the physical equipments.
+* `02-pooling` : this folder contains the PCR models for the functional units 5 to 8.
-* `background` : this folder contains the emission factors of the physical layer.
-Note that the emission factors published in this repository are mock values.
+* `03-services` : this folder contains the PCR models for functional units 9 and 10.
-    Please, do not use them for real-world analysis.

 Here is an illustration of this layering structure.

 <img alt="sankey" src="assets/sankey.png" width=800/>

-#### Editing the models
+#### Configuring the models

-You can edit the models in `trusted_library` with any text editor.
+You can read and edit the models in `trusted_library` with any text editor.
-In particular, you can fill in appropriate values for the `background`, or modify the default parameter values of intermediate processes.

-You will soon recognize that the top processes, e.g. `virtual_machine`, have parameters that are directly mapped to parameters in the server's API.
-Actually, the server's job can be decomposed as follows:
-* first, the server loads the models under the folder `trusted_library`
-* every API request is mapped to a query to these models
-* and the resulting assessment is returned to the client.
+Unless you need to customize one of the functional units, there is no need to actually modify the models.

+The folder `trusted_library/data` contains inventory files (in CSV format), and associated emission factors.
+To adapt Cloud Assess you must fill in, at least, the following inventories
+* `data/01-hardware/dc_inventory.csv` : this file lists the available datacenters.
+* `data/01-hardware/hw_inventory.csv` : this file lists the available hardware equipments.

+The following files should be filled with the relevant emission factors:
+* `data/01-hardware/dc_impacts.csv`
+* `data/01-hardware/hw_impacts.csv`
+* `data/01-hardware/electricity_mix.csv`

+Note that the emission factors presented in this repository are mock values.

 ## License